ben-starnaud/DJA/README.md

 - [Contact](#contact)

 ## Features
-- **Home View**: Navigate through upcoming events and trending DJs.
+- **Home**: Navigate through upcoming events and trending DJs.
-- **Profile View**: View and manage user profile information and account settings.
+- **Settings**: View and manage user profile information and account settings.
-- **Find DJs View**: Search for DJs based on location with advanced filter options.
+- **Find DJs**: Search for DJs based on location with advanced filter options.
-- **Filters View**: Apply filters such as genre, experience level, and availability to refine DJ search results.
+- **Messaging**: Send Messages to potential clients and employees

 ## Installation
 To get started with DJA, follow these steps: